Su-Wang-UTH/CLIPPR/README.md

 object <- runMetaModel(object, modelNames = c( "RF.Pred_bulk", "RF.Pred_mesenchymalMarkers",  "RF.Pred_T.cellMarkers"), cnvModelName="RF.Pred_CNV_chrmean", CNV = T)
 ```

+The workflow of CLIPPR is intuitive and straightforward as shown in the code above.
-In the code above, `CreateCLIPPRObject` creates a CLIPPR object with bulk raw data, bulk count data, scell data and bulk sample phenotypes.
+- `CreateCLIPPRObject` creates a CLIPPR object with bulk raw data, bulk count data, single-cell data, and bulk sample phenotypes.

-runFeatureSelection is single cell and bulk class specific feature selection
+- `runFeatureSelection` conducts single-cell and bulk class-specific feature selection.

-extractCNVSignal calculate mean smoothed CNV signal for each chr using Casper
+- `extractCNVSignal` calculates the mean smoothed CNV signal for each `chr` using Casper.

-runCNVClassifier random forest classifier trained on selected chromosomes
+- `runCNVClassifier` performs random forest classification with the model trained on selected `chr`.

-runClassifier random forest classifier trained on scell and bulk features
+- `runClassifier` performs random forest classification with the model trained on single-cell and bulk features.

-runMetaModel meta model using all classifiers
+- `runMetaModel` runs the integrated meta-model using all the classifiers.